reduxkotlin/redux-kotlin/docs/api/Store.md

 #### Arguments

 1. `action` (`Any`): A plain object describing the change that makes sense for your application.
 Actions are the only way to get data into the store, so any data, whether from the UI events, network callbacks, or other sources such as WebSockets needs to eventually be dispatched as actions.
 Actions can be defined as classes or data classes.
 How they are grouped and where they are defined is up to you and your team.
-Javascript Redux uses a `type` string field to denote the type of action, but in Kotlin it is recommended to use seperate types for seperate actions.
+Javascript Redux requires a `type` string field to denote the type of action, but ReduxKotlin has no such requirement.
+In Kotlin it is recommended to use separate classes for each action.

 #### Returns